 Design patterns are a well-described solution to the most commonly encountered problems which occur during software development.
 Design pattern represents the best practices evolved over a period of time by experienced software developers.
 They promote reusability which leads to a more robust and maintainable code.

 Design Patterns were first described in the book A Pattern Language by architect Christopher Alexander.
-Later they were described in Design Patterns: Elements of reusable object-oriented software written by four authors (Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides) also referred as the “Gang of Four”.
+Later they were described in Design Patterns: Elements of reusable object-oriented software written by four authors (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) also referred to as the “Gang of Four”.

 The Design patterns can be classified into three main categories:

 • Behavioral Patterns

 So While Preparing for a job interview in Design.
 I am sure you want to know the most common 2020 Design Pattern Interview Questions and answers that will help you crack the Design Pattern Interview with ease.
 Below is the list of top Design Pattern Interview Questions and answers at your rescue.